Shopify Plus Partner Klaviyo Master Platinum Partner Full-Service eCommerce Agency

 Let’s discuss the most important part of today’s marketing efforts – Email Automation and Personalization

 Sounds complicated?
 It does, and it is, but this is EXACTLY WHY YOU SHOULD DO IT.
-It takes companies months to set up a proper email marketing automation program because most companies will not have a dedicated email marketing professional who has worked with tens of providers and has extensive experience in this subject, let alone on your specific vertical.
-In the following article, I will give you, step by step, guidance, on setting up your own automation program.
+It takes companies months to set up a proper email marketing automation program because most companies lack a dedicated email marketing professional with extensive experience in this field, let alone in your specific vertical.

 What is Email Marketing Automation?